DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-04-outlier_detection.md

 - Random Forest for anomaly detection
 - Anomaly detection methods
 - Machine learning outlier techniques
+seo_description: Learn about outlier detection techniques in machine learning, focusing on distance metrics and metric learning.
+Discover how these methods enhance the accuracy of detecting anomalies and outliers.
+seo_title: 'Outlier Detection in Machine Learning: Exploring Distance Metric Learning'
+summary: This comprehensive guide explores outlier detection using distance metrics and metric learning techniques.
+It highlights the role of algorithms such as Random Forests and distance metric learning in identifying anomalies and improving detection accuracy in machine learning models.
+tags:
+- Outlier Detection
+- Distance Metrics
+- Random Forest
+- Distance Metric Learning
+- Anomaly Detection
+title: 'Understanding Outlier Detection: A Deep Dive into Distance Metric Learning'
 ---

 Outliers are data points that significantly deviate from the majority of a dataset.
 Identifying and managing outliers is a critical aspect of data analysis because these anomalous points can skew results and lead to incorrect conclusions.
 This article delves into the concept of outliers, reviews common outlier detection methods, and explores an advanced technique known as Distance Metric Learning (DML) for identifying outliers.